gourmet-rss/gourmet-web/README.md

 - [ ]
 - [ ]

-## Local dev
+## Local development

+### Initial setup

-Start the database with `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d`
+1. Start the database with `docker compose -f docker-compose.yml -f docker-compose.dev.yml up -d`

-Add a `.env` file to the root directory (see `.env.example` for required variables)
+2. Add a `.env` file to the root directory (see `.env.example` for required variables)

-### With `uv`

-cd into the `/server` directory and run `uv venv` to create a virtual environment
+3. cd into the `/server` directory

-Run `uv sync` to install the dependencies
+4. Run `uv sync` to install the dependencies (make sure you have [uv](https://github.com/astral-sh/uv) installed)

+5. Run `uv run -m alembic upgrade head` to apply database migrations

-Run `uv run -m src/database.py` to migrate the database
+6. Run `uv run -m src.database` to seed the database with sample feeds

-Run `uv run -m src.pipeline` to insert a piece of sample content
+7. Run `uv run -m src.pipeline` to run the ingestion pipeline to ingest some content from the sample feeds

+### Running the server

-Run `uv run -m src.handler` to run the user request cycle as a CLI tool
+cd into the `/server` directory and run `uv run -m src.server` to launch the server

 ### Frontend client

 cd into the `/client` directory and run `npm run dev` (make sure to run `npm install` first if you haven't already.)

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Making changes to the schema

+Follow these steps when making changes to the database schema:

+1. Make changes to the database schema in `server/src/database.py`
+2. Run `DATABASE_URL=postgresql+asyncpg://postgres:password@localhost:5433 uv run -m alembic revision --autogenerate -m "description"` to generate a new migration based on your changes, replacing `description` with a description of the changes.
+3. Run `DATABASE_URL=postgresql+asyncpg://postgres:password@localhost:5433 uv run -m alembic upgrade head` to apply the migration.
+4. If you need to revert the migration, run `DATABASE_URL=postgresql+asyncpg://postgres:password@localhost:5433 uv run -m alembic downgrade -1`.
+Then delete the migration file manually.

+## Deployment

 ### Building for production